-To clean up Mac hard drive, we usually need to locate and delete useless files and program, especially recognizing the large & old files, system junks, and caches that can be safely removed.
-It's inevitable to be a time consuming and painstaking job.
+To clean up Mac hard drive, we usually need to locate and delete useless files and programs, especially recognizing the large & old files, system junks, and caches that can be safely removed.
+It's inevitable to be a time-consuming and painstaking job.
 But you can also seek help from a reliable Mac cleaner program.
 Actually, Macube Cleaner is a professional Mac cleaning tool that can make this job easy for you.

 The Mac cleanup tool is designed for disk cleaning and memory optimization of Mac.
 With different selectable cleaning modes, it can quickly scan out removable junk files (system junks, photo junks, mail junks, app caches, etc.), large & old files (video, music, documents, etc. that are 5 MB and above), iTunes Junks (like unneeded iTunes backups), duplicate files and photos, and then enable you to preview, select and delete unwanted files with no need to search for old files from different folders on Mac.

 The Macube program is now available to use for free for 7 days.
-As long as you register for the free trial, you can enjoy full features for 7-day long, which is enough for you to clean up the disk space.
+As long as you register for the free trial, you can enjoy full features for 7 days, which is enough for you to clean up the disk space.

 ?
 Video Introduction

-Have a look at how the programs works on your Mac.
+Have a look at how the programs work on your Mac.

 Step 1.
 Download and install Macube on your computer.
 You can see the main feed clearly shows you all the features.
 To quickly clear the junk files throughout your Mac, simply use Smart Scan and click the button to go on.

 Step 3.
 Wait for a few seconds for the cleanup to finish.
-Now you have reclaim your Mac space for fixing the Mac running slow problem.
+Now you have to reclaim your Mac space to fix the Mac running slow problem.

 - Besides the Smart Scan feature, the Uninstaller, Large & Old Files, Duplicate features and more are also very helpful for you to free up your Mac space and speed up your Mac.